ramontayag/bit_wallet/README.md

 - `occurred_at`: Ruby Time object for the `time` value returned by bitcoind
 - `received_at`: Ruby Time object for the `timereceived` value returned by bitcoind

+## Tests

+- You must set up bitcoind, and it must be in the executable path.
+See README.txt in `spec/testnet` as to what version to install.

 ## Contributing

 1. Fork it